tel: +48 888 99 98 98

 • Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
-It's also worth noting that tiny parts of these products are able to complicate diagnosis after entering the body.
+• Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these devices can be problematic in medical diagnosis when they are in the body.

-Neodymium magnetic are extremely fragile, and by joining them in an uncontrolled manner, they will crumble.
-Neodymium magnetic are made of metal and coated with a shiny nickel, but they are not as durable as steel.
-In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
-Protecting your eyes is crucial in such a situation.
+Magnets made of neodymium are extremely delicate, and by joining them in an uncontrolled manner, they will break.
+Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+At the moment of connection between the magnets, sharp metal fragments can be dispersed in different directions.

 Dust and powder from neodymium magnets are flammable.